tbojustin/resumechallenge/content/book/_index.md

 weight: 1
 ---

-# A proven way to advance your cloud career - 50% off for Black Friday!
+# A proven way to advance your cloud career.

 {{< block "grid-2 mt-2" >}}
 {{< column >}}